jolars/ProjectRoot.jl/docs/src/index.md

 ## Alternatives

-The excellent [DrWatson.jl](https://github.com/JuliaDynamics/DrWatson.jl) package provides the same functionality as **Here** but also much more.
+The excellent [DrWatson.jl](https://github.com/JuliaDynamics/DrWatson.jl) package provides the same functionality as **ProjectRoot** but also much more.
 The motivation for this package was to provide a simpler alternative for those who do not need all the bells and whistles.